goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part1-model.md

 The main change is producing the $(A, B, C)$ SSM parameters in parallel with the $X$ input, instead of sequentially.
 This is partly motivated by the connections to attention;
-but more pragmatically, it's simpler and more amenable to scaling techniques such as tensor parallelism, which will be covered in Part IV of this series!
+but more pragmatically, it's simpler and more amenable to scaling techniques such as tensor parallelism, which will be discussed in Part IV of this series!

 There are some other small differences which are covered in more detail in the paper.
 However, we do want to emphasize that these architectural changes aren't really the main point of the model.

 ### Language Modeling

-In terms of empirical results, we didn't test Mamba-2 as extensively as Mamba-1, but believe it should generally be on par or better.
+In terms of empirical results, we didn't test Mamba-2 as extensively as Mamba-1, but believe it should generally be on par or better across the board.
 Our full language model results use the same protocol as Mamba, and found slightly better scaling at Chinchilla laws <d-cite key="hoffmann2022empirical"></d-cite>.

 {% include figure.liquid loading="eager" path="assets/img/2024-05-31-mamba-2/pile_8k_mamba2.png" %}